Frequently Asked Questions

 3) What do you look for in new members?

 We expect all members to exemplify the values of our guild.
-We are team focused (Guild First! is our core rule).
+We are team focused ("Guild First!" is our core rule).
 We are friend focused.
 We never backstab each other.
 We aren't anti-social players.
 We are always unified.
 Always working in the best interest of the team.
 And looking to have a good time.
 In addition, we expect new members to achieve some level of competence in the games we play.
 That competency varies from game to game.
 Personality wise and play style wise, we look for people that match ourselves.
-If your style or your personality or your way of doing things dont compliment ours then membership here won't be fun for you or for us and therefore it does neither of us any good to recruit you.
+If your style or your personality or your way of doing things dont complement ours then membership here won't be fun for you or for us and therefore it does neither of us any good to recruit you.

 4) Do I NEED A Referral To Join Or Are Exceptions Made?